 Above the Dyfi valley out of Abercegir

 It had been a darn good work-out and revealed a whole new way of enjoying the UK countryside.
-Though I was leg tired at the end of most days, I didn’t feel beaten up which must be a testament to full suspension combined with my slow or interrupted pace.
-The e-assist helped when I was in a marginal spot crossing some muddy hump at 1mph – the extra pedal boost got me over where I’d have otherwise stalled and fallen over.
-But stalling on a steep stony track there’d often be too much torque from the motor and the wheel spun, while the bike was too heavy (or me lacking strength and finesse) to get back on restart (working seat dropper would have helped).
+Though I was leg tired at the end of most days, I didn’t feel beaten up which must be a testament to full suspension combined with my slow, interrupted pace.
+The e-assist helped when I was in a marginal spot crossing some muddy hump at 1mph – the extra pedal boost drove me over where I’d have otherwise stalled and fallen over.
+But stalling on a steep stony track, there’d often be too much torque from the motor to get going again and the wheel spun, while the bike was too heavy (or me lacking strength and finesse) to get back on restart (working dropper would have helped hugely).
 And on a ride where range wasn’t so critical, using more of the Trail setting would add up to loads of fun.
 Just don’t think for a minute that you won’t break a sweat!

 A tad too small but it got me there

 I made things harder for myself by sticking to Eco 99% of the time, getting off and pushing when Trail may have got me up some hills.
-Tbh, it was nice to walk sometimes and air le derriere.
-And I also had things made hard for me by not knowing about Walk-Assist plus having the weather warm up on me.
+Tbh, it was nice to walk sometimes and aire le derriere.
+And I also had things made hard for me by not knowing about Walk-Assist, plus having the weather warm up on me.
 In Wales?
 Who’d have thought.

 The question is: will owning an e-bike get you riding more and for longer than your regular MTB, or is it just another toy?
 Setting aside motivation which overcomes all excuses, I think much must depend on opportunity and access to worthwhile riding.
 I’d say in the Southeast e-bikepacking would be wasted but in the remoter upland locales of western and northern Britain there must be loads of great riding nearby and where the climbs need not always be daunting.

 Will I be getting an e-bike?
-Not at £6000 tvm and not any more than I’ll be getting a small trail bike.
+Not at £6000 tvm, and not any more than I’ll be getting a small trail bike (which I did in 2025).
 Where I live what I consider the worthwhile stuff is just too far away.
 But it sure was fun trying out e-bikepacking.
 I’ll definitely be renting one again some time.

 * A couple of weeks later I picked up my Merida from Nick’s and ended up riding it from Upton to Cheltenham to catch another train.
 Costing me just £800 near-new, I was reminded what a great hardtail it is – and what a great thing a seat post dropper is when you’re stopping every 10 minutes to open a gate.
 Something between the Marin and my Merida could do nicely.
-They even sell clamp-on Bafang motors for a grand.
+They even sell clamp-on Bafang motors for a grand, and in 2025 I ordered a dinky Kamingo wheel motor of GoFundMe, to give my Big Trail a bit of a boost.
+Still waiting on that.
+In fact before thgat arrived, in April 2026 I bought myself an e-SUV bike; basically a full sus MTB with rack, lights, stand mudguards.
+More about that later.

 The ferry may had left TanMed five hours late, but it eased into the small port of Sete a few hours early.
 The skies were clear and a cold wind was howling down from the north.
 I rode out of the hold and joined a mass of cars where a casually dressed guy who looked like a stowaway was nipping about snapping our vax certificates on his mobile.
 Was that it?
 I was expecting a harder time from French immigration but there is something to be said for these small ports.